The Financial Technology Law Review: Indonesia

 The main instruments regulating data protection in Indonesia are as follows:

-Insofar as client data falls under the definition of personal data within the definition provided by GR 71 and MOCI Reg 20, such data will be granted the protection provided within the above instruments.
+Insofar as client data falls under the definitions of personal data provided by GR 71 and MOCI Reg 20, it will be granted the protection provided within the above instruments.
 GR 71 defines personal data as 'certain personal data which is stored, maintained, and guarded of its accuracy and protected of its confidentiality'.
 MOCI Reg 20 defines personal data as 'every data regarding a person, whether identified or identifiable independently or in combination with other information directly or indirectly through electronic system or non-electronically'.

 Year in review